jakeru/kanata-conf/README.md

 In this Kanata configuration my idea is to use the same configuration for each keyboard.

-Also, I simplify things by not including any support for the Swedish layout.
-Instead I just use the `setxkbmap` command to switch layout.
-By doing so I accept that my symbol layer only work when I use the US layout.
-But I think it is acceptable.

 ## Description

 The idea with my `defsrc` layer is to only include (more or less) the keys I